alienemoji/atom-rpg-helper/README.md

-Enters commands in Atom RPG (a game) console via pyautogui.
-Working on v0.9 of game.
-Created to learn pyautogui.
+Enters commands in Atom RPG (a PC game) console via pyautogui.
+Created using v0.9 of game.
+GUI works similarly to a trainer, but without editing memory.

-Must run as admin in most cases.
+Must run as admin in many cases.